2007 Solomon Islands earthquake: Tsunami

 Coastal damage in the Solomon Islands as a result of the tsunami.

-At least fifty-two people were reported to have been killed and sixty reported missing when a tsunami triggered by the earthquake struck the Solomon Islands, wiping out thirteen or more villages.
+At least fifty-two people were reported to have been killed, forty injured and sixty reported missing when a tsunami triggered by the earthquake struck the Solomon Islands, wiping out thirteen or more villages.
 Thousands were left homeless, and damage is estimated in the millions.
 The largest waves were reported on the northern tip of Simbo Island, where maximum tsunami run-ups were 12 m, completely washing away two villages, Tapurai and Riquru, and killing 10 people.
+However, the vast majority of Simbo villagers fled before the waves arrived despite not having a modern warning system.
+This has been attributed to deep ecological knowledge of the coastline and an uncanny ability to sense the impending danger.
+In contrast, villagers from Titiana on the southern coast of Ghizo Island entered the sea after the earthquake, resulting in many more casualties.
 In South Choiseul, waves 10 m high swept away villages, gardens and a hospital.